yongning0310/tp/docs/UserGuide.md

 _... and many more!_

 Our main target users are university students pursuing a computing-related degree.
-As such, this user guide (and Flagship in general) is designed with the following assumptions in mind
+As such, this user guide (and Flagship in general) is designed with the following assumptions in mind:
-1. You have a basic understanding of command line syntax
+1. You have a basic understanding of command line syntax.
-2. You are comfortable using the [command terminal](#glossary) to launch the application
+2. You are comfortable using the [command terminal](#glossary) to launch the application.
-3. You type fast and are love using the keyboard as the main tool of navigation
+3. You type fast and enjoy using the keyboard as the main tool of navigation.

 If these characteristics sound like you, Flagship can get your internship management tasks done faster than traditional GUI apps.